temporalio/sdk-python/README.md

 activities.

 Cancellation for synchronous activities is done in the background and the activity must choose to listen for it and react appropriately.
+If after cancellation is obtained an unwrapped `temporalio.exceptions.CancelledError` is raised, the activity will be marked cancelled.
 An activity must heartbeat to receive cancellation and there are other ways to be notified about cancellation (see "Activity Context" and "Heartbeating and Cancellation" later).

 Note, all calls from an activity to functions in the `temporalio.activity` package are powered by [contextvars](https://docs.python.org/3/library/contextvars.html).
 Therefore, new threads starting _inside_ of